Andreas-Fagerberg/checking-in/README.md

-# Visitor Check In System
+# Visitor Check In System Frontend

 A simple frontend made to handle the user input for a visitor check in system.